anyone2/IndigoPlugin-Voice-Monkey/DEVICE_TEXT_ONLY.md

 ## 18) Select your Alexa device, 'Office Echo'

-This the name of your device that you want to speak and play sounds
+This the name of the Echo device that you want to have the ability to speak and play sounds

 ## 19) Click 'Save' in the upper right